 It's called a cartoon because it's a term derived from the Italian for a large piece of paper - “cartone.”
 It was drawn to the scale of a planned painting, although this one was apparently unexecuted.
 The drawing depicts the Virgin Mary, the Christ Child and other male figures.

-In the British Museum's Michelangelo exhibition, it will be reunited for the first time since the 16th century with a painting created from it by Ascanio Condivi, Michelangelo’s assistant.
+In the British Museum's Michelangelo exhibition, it is reunited for the first time since the 16th century with a painting created from it by Ascanio Condivi, Michelangelo’s assistant.
 That work is being loaned by the Casa Buonarroti.

 Other works on show in the exhibition include studies for Michelangelo’s grand architectural projects, including the rebuilding of St Peter’s Basilica in Rome.

-There’ll also be intimate letters, poems and drawings which together will offer powerful insights into Michelangelo’s faith, relationships and experiences of old age.
+There’s also intimate letters, poems and drawings which together offer powerful insights into Michelangelo’s faith, relationships and experiences of old age.

 Michelangelo: the last decades tickets

-Michelangelo exhibition tickets are now on sale — and there's currently an early bird discount.
-You'll pay from £14 for a weekday ticket, and £16 for weekends.
+Michelangelo exhibition tickets are now on sale.
+You'll pay from £18 for a weekday ticket, and £20 for weekends.
 Under-16s are free when accompanied by a paying adult, 2-for-1 tickets are available for students on Fridays.
 And British Museum members get in free as always.

 And if you love Italian history, then the British Museum is treating you this year.
 Their other major spring exhibition looks at the Roman legion and life in the Roman army.
-That show is now open.
+That blockbuster is now open too.

 Michelangelo: the last decades runs at the British Museum in London from 2 May until 28 July 2024.